 How to Control Access to Your Microsoft Teams Data with Conditional Access Policies

 Conditional Access is a feature on Microsoft Teams that can help boost security and prevent unauthorized access to your organization’s data.
 It’s an effective way to bolster your authentication process without burdening users.
 To access data and other resources they need, users must meet certain requirements.

-You can create policies that apply to specific individuals (or groups), or that applies to cloud apps or that requires that specific conditions are met.
-The conditions may include device’s operating system, location and client apps.
+You can create policies that apply to specific individuals (or groups), to cloud apps, or that require that specific conditions be met.
+The conditions may include the device’s operating system, location, and client apps.
 Based on these policies, you can control what happens when any of the requirements are satisfied.

 Most Conditional Access policies by organizations put hurdles in place such as requiring that the devices be domain-joined or enrolled in Intune.
 Here are steps to setting up a Conditional Access policy:

 - Navigate to Azure Active Directory > Security > Conditional Access

 - Give your policy a name and complete the three vital elements of Conditional Access (Assignments, Access Controls and Enable Policy).

 How to Monitor and Respond to Security Alerts in Microsoft Teams

 To combat cyberattacks, Microsoft Teams has a variety of features to monitor activity usage and identify security threats.

 To monitor Teams activity in your admin center, follow the steps below: